Drago241/Image2Term/README.md

+# 🖼️ image2term.sh

+A feature-rich, cross-platform CLI tool to convert images to ASCII art with style.
+Works on **Linux** and **macOS**.

-`image2term.sh`, is a versatile bash utility that transforms images into high-quality ASCII or ANSI art directly in your terminal.
+`image2term.sh` is a versatile bash utility that transforms images into high-quality ASCII or ANSI art directly in your terminal.
 It serves as a powerful wrapper for the `jp2a` and `chafa` engines, offering extensive customization through unique character styles, color modes, and layout controls.

----

-# 🖼️ image2term.sh

-**A feature-rich CLI tool to convert images to ASCII art with style.**

 ## ✨ Features